 We seek volunteers with expertise in executive assistance, curriculum development, grant writing, program development and logistics, information technology, monitoring and evaluation of education programs, quantitative analysis, computer programming, social media management, communications, and more!

-If you are a STEM educator at any level, with a desire to help teach, develop curriculum or implement any of our programs from our STEM camp to STEM outreach programs in Africa, let us hear from you!
+If you are a STEM educator at any level, with a desire to help teach, develop curriculum or implement any of our programs where to buy generic provigil from our STEM camp to STEM outreach programs in Africa, let us hear from you!

 WAAW Foundation is always looking for qualified facilitators and trainers with experience teaching Math, Science, Computers, Programming or Roboticis to work with our youth ages 13-25 years old on real life problems in Africa.
 We focus on using affordable, locally sourced materials and hands on learning.

-If you are interested in joining our STEM Camp team for summer 2014, helping develop Africa focused STEM curriculum for our STEM outreach fellows or other volunteer opportunities please fill out an application form here, and someone will get in touch with you shortly.
+If you are interested in joining our STEM Camp and Code school team ,helping develop Africa focused STEM curriculum for our STEM outreach fellows or other volunteer opportunities please fill out an application form here, and someone will get in touch with you shortly.

 For more information about other volunteer opportunities, e-mail us at firstname.lastname@example.org